stratapp-ai/stratapp-ai.github.io/_posts/2018-02-15-ceos-should-stop-thinking.md

 “In my 36 years of working with companies, I still haven’t seen an example of a strategy that was so tightly specified that the people 'executing' it didn’t have to make major choices—choices as tricky and important as the so-called 'strategy choices' themselves.”

-\#stratapp tightens this process of evolving strategic choices and progressively learning from execution, providing a real-time line-of-sight through strategy, KPIs/OKRs, day to day work and culture.
+\#stratapp tightens this process of evolving strategic choices and progressively learning from execution, providing a real-time line-of-sight through strategy, OKRs, day to day work and culture.
 This elevates collective performance by keeping everyone aligned; from board, CEO and senior executives, through to middle management, team leaders and front line employees.

 [source](https://hbr.org/2017/11/ceos-should-leave-strategy-to-their-team-and-save-their-focus-for-execution "Professor Roger Martin on what CEOs should really be doing")